 - If the proposals involving the use of human subjects (including those using surveys, interviews, etc.) or vertebrate animals, prior approval from the IRB or IACUC, respectively, must be obtained.
 Proposals involving use of recombinant DNA, unless specifically exempted by NIH Guidelines, must be reviewed and approved by the IBC.

-- Funds must be used by the end of the fiscal year (August 31).
+- Funds must be used within six months of the award date.